-The previous Environmental Prices Handbook 2018 included an estimate for mortality from NO2 for the first time.
+The previous Environmental Prices Handbook 2018 included an estimate for mortality from $NO_2$ for the first time.
 When inhaled, nitrogen oxides are converted to nitric acid in the respiratory tract, paralyzing the cilia (hair-like structures) in these passages.
 This reduces the body's self-cleansing capacity and resistance to bacterial infection, among other knock-on effects (VMM, 2013a).
-Similarly, regarding the COVID pandemic, NO2 was also suspected of worsening the mortality of infection morbidity (Copat, et al., 2020).
+Similarly, regarding the COVID pandemic, $NO_2$ was also suspected of worsening the mortality of infection morbidity (Copat, et al., 2020).
 Nitrogen dioxide exposure can also trigger irreversible effects on lung and respiratory functions, especially in those already suffering from COPD and similar disorders, and also contribute to cardiovascular disease, leading to premature mortality.

 At the time of the NEEDS project these impacts were not included because the team was unable to identify sufficient studies that properly quantified these epidemiological impacts (NEEDS, 2007).
-The WHO REVIHAAP project (WHO, 2013b) indicated that an increasing number of recent studies have identified both short-term and long-term associations between NO2 exposure and mortality and morbidity, which are additional to the effects of NO2 on particulate matter formation or NO2 on mortality from photochemical oxidant formation (ozone).
-This points to a third category of adverse effects of NO2 that operates separately from particulate matter formation or ozone formation.
+The WHO REVIHAAP project (WHO, 2013b) indicated that an increasing number of recent studies have identified both short-term and long-term associations between $NO_2$ exposure and mortality and morbidity, which are additional to the effects of $NO_2$ on particulate matter formation or $NO_2$ on mortality from photochemical oxidant formation (ozone).
+This points to a third category of adverse effects of $NO_2$ that operates separately from particulate matter formation or ozone formation.

-The WHO HRAPIE projects >WHO, 2013 #4492< and (WHO, 2014) recommended including the long-term effects on mortality (all-cause and cardiovascular) of NO2 and advise adopting a linear CRF of NO2 for all-cause mortality of RR 1.055 per 10 μ g/m3 for concentrations above the annual limit value of 20 μ g/m3.
-In this context the WHO notes that when employing this RR-value in multi-emission studies due care should be taken to avoid double counting with respect to the impact of NO2 on PM formation, which they state can be as much as 33%.
-In addition, the WHO notes that when using this RR value in multi-emission studies, there may be double counting with the effect of NO_2 on particulate matter formation.
-According to the WHO, this double counting may be as high as 33%.
+The WHO HRAPIE (WHO, 2013a) and (WHO, 2014) recommended including the long-term effects on mortality (all-cause and cardiovascular) of $NO_2$ and advise adopting a linear CRF of $NO_2$ for all-cause mortality of RR 1.055 per 10 $\mu g/m^3$ for concentrations above the annual limit value of 20 $\mu g/m^3$ .
+In this context the WHO notes that when employing this RR-value in multi-emission studies due care should be taken to avoid double counting with respect to the impact of $NO_2$ on PM formation, which they state can be as much as 33%.

-$^{^{68}}$ This assumption is different from EEA, where the loss of life years due to premature mortality from O3 is assumed to be one.
+$^{68}$ This assumption is different from EEA, where the loss of life years due to premature mortality from $O_3$ is assumed to be one.